Security

 What Is the Dark Web?

 The dark web is a part of the internet that requires special software (like Tor) to access.
-While it has legitimate uses for privacy and free speech, it also hosts marketplaces where stolen personal data is bought and sold.
+While it has legitimate uses for privacy and free speech — journalists, whistleblowers, and citizens in authoritarian regimes rely on it — it also hosts marketplaces where stolen personal data is bought and sold.
 Passwords, credit card numbers, Social Security numbers, medical records, and entire identity packages are traded daily.

 How Your Data Ends Up There